mcmonkeyprojects/SwarmUI/README.md

 Note: if you're on Windows 10, you may need to manually install [git](https://git-scm.com/download/win) and [DotNET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) first.
 (Windows 11 this is automated).

-- Download [The Install-Windows.bat file](https://github.com/Stability-AI/StableSwarmUI/releases/download/0.6.1-Beta/install-windows.bat), store it somewhere you want to install at (not `Program Files`), and run it.
+- Download [The Install-Windows.bat file](https://github.com/mcmonkeyprojects/SwarmUI/releases/download/0.6.5-Beta/install-windows.bat), store it somewhere you want to install at (not `Program Files`), and run it.
     - It should open a command prompt and install itself.
     - If it closes without going further, try running it again, it sometimes needs to run twice.
 (TODO: Fix that)
     - It will place an icon on your desktop that you can use to re-launch the server at any time.
-    - When the installer completes, it will automatically launch the StableSwarmUI server, and open a browser window to the install page.
+    - When the installer completes, it will automatically launch the SwarmUI server, and open a browser window to the install page.
     - Follow the install instructions on the page.
     - After you submit, be patient, some of the install processing take a few minutes (downloading models and etc).